 One of the hardest parts of being a dog owner is finding ways to incorporate a furry friend along on journeys.
 Not all places are dog-friendly, after all.
 If you’re heading to Washington DC, however, then you’re in luck!
 There are plenty of attractions in DC that are perfectly amenable towards pet plus-ones.
-To make traveling easier for you and your pup, we’ve created a list of things to do, places to stay, and places to eat for both you and your dog in DC!
+To make traveling easier for you and your pup, this Washington, D.C. dog-friendly travel guide has some things to do, places to stay, and places to eat for both you and your dog in DC!

 1. DC By Foot